Karl McCartney: Parliamentary career

 McCartney was elected to parliament as MP for Lincoln at the 2010 general election, ousting Labour's incumbent, Gillian Merron.
 He made his maiden speech on 12 July, where he set out his vision for what he wanted to achieve whilst an MP, during the debate on Corporation Tax.
 Following his re-election in 2019, McCartney has spoken in 110 debates (as of April 2022), with a particular interest in transport and devolution for Lincolnshire.

 In 2012, McCartney was elected by Conservative MP colleagues to the Executive of the influential 1922 Committee and the Transport Select Committee and then following the 2015 general election, he was re-elected to the same positions.
 As a prominent Leave campaigner, he was elected by his colleagues as a member of the Exiting the European Union Select Committee (known colloquially as the "Brexit Committee") and led the successful campaign across Greater Lincolnshire during the EU referendum.
 He was defeated by Labour's Karen Lee at the 2017 general election.

+In 2015, McCartney gained media attention for requesting that Hansard change the way his name was displayed on parliamentary documents and websites due to him wanting his name spelt with a superscript "c" opposed to a lowercase one.
+The Parliamentary Authorities stated that it would cost £15,000 to implement this change.

 Following his return to Parliament in 2019, he was re-elected as a member of the Transport Select Committee, the 1922 Committee and spoke out consistently against Smart motorways.
 On 13 July 2020, local news outlet, the Lincolnite, interviewed McCartney on the tenth anniversary of his maiden speech to Parliament.

 He was made parliamentary under-secretary of state at the Department for Transport on 8 July 2022 as part of the caretaker administration of outgoing Prime Minister Boris Johnson.
 In June 2023, he was one of six Conservative MPs to vote against censuring Johnson following the Commons Privileges Committee investigation.

 He was defeated by Labour's Hamish Falconer at the 2024 general election.